Updated September 2022

 For any brands not listed here, I recommend asking them to share their Certificate of Analysis with heavy metals data.
 Every product has one but not every company will share.
 Beware, they will try to use fluffy language to make you feel good about their product, but numbers speak the loudest.
 I tell companies I refuse to buy supplements unless they are transparent about what is in them.

 -Hiya: In March 2022 when I asked for a COA, I got one from July 2021 that was .035 mg/kg (35 ppb).
 I’ve also seen COA from September 2020 at 55 ppb, and another that listed .06 ug; which is about 10 times lower than prop 65.
 Those all looked like a true COA reports.
 At some point I saw another document that some say was somewhat questionable, but I think that is because instead of listing an exact level of lead, it said it passed under a general threshold (Prop 65).
 That is the type of report they tried to send me most recently but after some clarifying back and forth what I was asking for, they gave me one with specifics listed above.
 This is what I currently use for my kids.
 They do contain rice, which can be risky for arsenic, but the arsenic levels shown in test results don’t appear to be worrisome.
+If you would like to order Hiya through my affiliate link, I will donate/ use the money for philanthropy.

 -Smartypants (this brand was already discussed above): This brand lists heavy metals content on their website for each batch.
 For all the levels I’ve seen for kids vitamins, they were low heavy metals.
 In March 2022, per serving: Toddler formula was .0906 mcg lead.
 The Kids Plus Fiber was .06 mcg.
 However, I don’t like that they contain Citric acid, natural flavors, and sunflower oil, so I am trying out Hiya now.